mahdi-shafiei/STAT-4830/section/0/notes.md

 ## Tentative course structure

 This is my second time teaching this course.
 You may find the first version of this course [here](../../archive/2025/toc.md).
-I'm significantly revamping this course based on student feedback to make it the lectures quickly relevant to your final projects.
+I'm significantly revamping this course based on student feedback to make the lectures quickly relevant to your final projects.
 Below is the current structure that I've settled on, but the content may shift.

 We start in one dimension.
 We will define the decision variable, the loss function, and what we mean by an approximate minimizer.
 We will derive why gradients are the right primitive, write down gradient descent and stochastic gradient descent explicitly, and implement them twice: first by hand in NumPy, then using automatic differentiation in PyTorch.
 We will discuss how PyTorch computes gradients via autodifferentiaion.
 We will also discuss basic hyperparameter tuning strategies.
 Finally, we will touch on constraints early, because many practical problems come with them.